-- 92. As in the STC approach, a 0% haircut is applied to repo-style transactions that are treated as collateralized loans to the counterparty if the criteria for the preferential treatment under the comprehensive approach as set out in section 82(2) of the Rules are satisfied. - (e) Methodology for recognition of recognized IRB collateral under foundation IRB approach - 93.
-The methodology for determining the LGD\ of a senior exposure under the foundation IRB approach for cases where an AI has taken recognized IRB collateral is set out as follows: - (i) exposures where the ratio of the current market value of the collateral received (C) to the EAD of the exposure (E) is below a threshold level of C\ (i.e. the required minimum collateralization level for the exposure) will be treated as an unsecured exposure subject to a LGD specified in paragraph 85, 87 or 88, as the case may be; and - (ii) exposures where the ratio of (C) to (E) exceeds another threshold level of C\\ (i.e. the required level of over-collateralization for full LGD recognition) will be assigned a LGD according to the table below:
+- (e) Methodology for recognition of recognized IRB collateral under foundation IRB approach - 95.
+The methodology for determining the LGD of a senior exposure under the foundation IRB approach for cases where an AI has taken recognized IRB collateral is set out as follows: - (i) exposures where the ratio of the current market value of the collateral received (C) to the EAD of the exposure (E) is below a threshold level of C (i.e. the required minimum collateralization level for the exposure) will be treated as an unsecured exposure subject to a LGD specified in paragraph 87, 89 or 90, as the case may be; and - (ii) exposures where the ratio of (C) to (E) exceeds another threshold level of C (i.e. the required level of over-collateralization for full LGD recognition) will be assigned a LGD according to the table below: